adrida/predictive_maintance_metropt/README.md

 ### Step 4: Run failure detection expe:

-Change file namnes with savec pickle reconstruction losses in folder `results`
+Change in `failure_detection.py` file names with saved pickle reconstruction losses (files to import will be located in in folder `results`)

 run `python3 failure_detection.py`